Valley Forge & Montgomery County

 BERMAN MUSEUM OF ART

-One of the most stunning exhibit spaces in all of Montgomery County (and perhaps all of Pennsylvania), Glencairn Museum has permanent collections that cover a comprehensive range of ethnicities, artistic traditions, belief systems and creative expression.
-The Egyptian gallery, for example, covers gods, mythology and even mummy magic.
-Miniaturized dioramas bring the ancient world to life.
+One of the most stunning exhibit spaces in all of Montgomery County (and perhaps all of Pennsylvania), Glencairn Museum, part of the Bryn Athyn Historic District focuses on religious iconography, with permanent collections that cover a comprehensive range of ethnicities, artistic traditions, belief systems, and creative expression.

 JOHN JAMES AUDUBON CENTER AT MILL GROVE

-The John James Audubon Center, former home of the famed artist and naturalist, is about to complete a two-year renovation project.
-Visitors can expect new exhibits in the galleries, a refresh of the library and gift shop and a recharged presentation of the home’s history.
+The John James Audubon Center at Mill Grove, former home of the famed artist and naturalist, is in the midst of a major renovation project.
+When the museum reopens in the summer of 2019, visitors can expect new exhibits in the galleries, a refresh of the library and gift shop, and a recharged presentation of the home’s history.

 MENNONITE HERITAGE CENTER